mjansen4857/pathplanner/Writerside/topics/pplib-Pathfinding.md

           0.4, # Drive base radius in meters.
 Distance from robot center to furthest module.
           ReplanningConfig() # Default path replanning config.
 See the API for the options here ),
-    self, # Reference to this subsystem to set requirements rotation_delay_distance=0.0, # Rotation delay distance in meters.
+    lambda: False, # Don't flip paths when pathfinding to a pose self, # Reference to this subsystem to set requirements rotation_delay_distance=0.0, # Rotation delay distance in meters.
 This is how far the robot should travel before attempting to rotate. target_pose=targetPose,